refugeehelper/refugeehelper_manifest/README.md

 ### REFUGEEHELPER ALLIANCE MANIFEST

-We are a group of companies who take action on what is happening currently in europe. for a better integration of refugees, the companies and people forking and commiting this are committing themselves on the following points to support a culture of welcome :
+We are a group of companies who want to see a Europe where people help each other, regardless of nationalities.
+To help the refugees in need, we are committed to these following conditions:

-1. we respect the cultures of our employees and we are willing to learn for a better multicultural integration and exchange
+1. we respect and listen to our employees and are willing to learn when we are proven wrong
-2. we support actions against racism and teach our employees a culture of welcome and social responsibility
+2. we educate our employees a culture of compassion and responsibility
-3. we will offer every employee to spend at least one day per year at helping in a refugee project in their worktime
+3. we offer every employee to spend minimum one day per year at helping refugees during their work time
-4. we will offer internships to refugees to support intercultural exchange and job integration
+4. we offer internships to refugees to help them establish a social network and find work
-5. we will spread the word about this commitment and our culture of welcome
+5. we spread the word about our commitment to grow a culture of welcome

+please share / fork / discuss!